Codecademy/docs/content/dart/concepts/list/terms/firstWhere/firstWhere.md

 ---
 Title: '.firstWhere()'
-Description: 'The first element of an array that satisfies a given condition is returned, if not, a default value is returned.'
+Description: 'Returns the first element in a list that satisfies a given condition.'
 Subjects:
   - 'Computer Science'
   - 'Mobile Development'
-- 'Web Development'
 Tags:
   - 'Arrays'
   - 'Collections'
   - 'Dart'
   - 'Lists'
-- 'Syntax'
 CatalogContent:
   - 'learn-dart'
   - 'paths/computer-science'
 ---

-The **`.firstWhere()`** method in Dart is a built-in **List** method that allows you to find the first element in a list that satisfies a given condition.
-If the condition is satisfied, that element is returned, if not, a default value is returned.
+The **`.firstWhere()`** method in Dart is a built-in `List` method that returns the first element in a list that satisfies a given condition.
+If no element satisfies the condition, it returns a predefined default value.

 ## Syntax